badges/shields/README.md

 [![Edit with Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/badges/shields)

-To analyze the frontend bundle, run `npm install webpack-bundle-analyzer` and then `ANALYZE=true npm start`.

 [Snapshot tests][] ensure we don't inadvertently make changes that affect the SVG or JSON output.
 When deliberately changing the output, run `SNAPSHOT_DRY=1 npm run test:js:server` to preview changes to the saved